daimik/OwnTracks-Monitoring-Setup/README.md

       A pre-configured Grafana dashboard for visualizing locations and movement trends

-Note: You must already have self-hosted InfluxDB v2 and Grafana servers running.
+Note: You must already have self-hosted VPN, InfluxDB v2 and Grafana servers running.
 This setup does not deploy them.

 Repository Contents